StemVibrations/STEM/benchmark_tests/tutorial_moving_load_on_embankment_3d/tutorial_moving_load_on_embankment_3d.rst

 =======================

-This tutorial shows step by step guide on how to set up a moving load on top of an embankment with two soil layers underneath in 3D model.
+This tutorial shows step by step guide on how to set up a moving load on top of an embankment with two soil layers underneath, in a 3D model.

 First the necessary packages are imported and paths are defined.
 The path to Kratos is specified in the following way.